fiatconnect/specification/fiatconnect-api.md

 ## 2.2.
 KYC

 For regulatory and compliance reasons, providers may require that users complete a KYC verification process before initiating a transfer.
-We expect that different providers will have varying KYC requirements depending on a client's geogrpahical region.
+We expect that different providers will have varying KYC requirements depending on a client's geographical region.
 The FiatConnect specification must not make any assumptions about the particular *shape* of KYC data that providers require.
 Rather, the specification should be extensible so as to allow providers to communicate to the client what sort of KYC data is required.
 The FiatConnect specification allows for a list of standardized *KYC schemas* from which a provider can select those that it accepts.
 If a provider's KYC needs are